 Currently, 11% of the world's energy is generated through nuclear energy—a list of countries over the world that are using this technology.

-- Nuclear Power Plants by Country
+- Nuclear Power Plants in the World

 - Nuclear power plants in Spain